crudecomputer/jrny/README.md

 ```

 If the files were restored and reverted, `jrny` would go ahead with applying `1606749809.so many things.sql`.
-In the process, it would preview each individual statement as it is being applied.
+In the process, it would preview each individual statement<sup>3</sup> as it is being applied.
 For instance,
 if a new multi-statement revision is added...

 ```